-The marginal effects of the B-spline function expansion is unsurprising, considering that response variables can appear as functional data observed on an equally spaced grid. \footnote{From this point of view, local projections are similar to functional data models such as \citet{Guo2002,Morris2006}.} Panel (a) in Figure 1 displays B-spline basis functions on a fine grid (2,401 points), and simulated functional data.
-This situation is presumed in functional data analysis.
+That the B-spline function expansions have only a marginal effect is not surprising, given that response variables can appear as functional data observed on an equally spaced grid.\footnote{From this point of view, local projections are similar to functional data models such as \citet{Guo2002,Morris2006}.} Panel (a) in Figure 1 displays B-spline basis functions on a fine grid (2,401 points) and simulated functional data.
+This situation is presumed in a functional data analysis.
 In a local projection, however, observation points $\left(h\in\mathcal{H}\right)$ are sparse and invariant, as demonstrated in panel (b).
-As is evident from there, B-spline expansions merely allocate observed information to the fixed grids, rather than interpolate neighboring information.
-In our case, observed information for a single grid point is allocated to neighboring grid points with weights \{1/6, 3/2, 1/6\}.\footnote{When the degree of B-spline is increased to 5, the weight set becomes \{1/120, 13/60, 33/60, 13/60, 1/120\}.
-The added weights are too small to affect the estimate $\left(1/120\approx0.0083\right)$.} Therefore, using a B-spline does indeed smooth estimates of impulse responses, but its effectiveness is limited.
+As is evident from there, B-spline expansions merely allocate observed information to the fixed grids, rather than interpolating neighboring information.
+In our case, observed information for a single grid point is allocated to neighboring grid points with weights \{1/6, 3/2, 1/6\}.\footnote{When the degree of the B-spline bases is increased to 5, the weight set becomes \{1/120, 13/60, 33/60, 13/60, 1/120\}.
+The added weights are too small to affect the estimate $\left(1/120\approx0.0083\right)$.} Therefore, using a B-spline indeed smooths estimates of impulse responses, but its effectiveness is limited.

 We fortified our results by considering nonlinear DGPs characterized by asymmetric and state-dependent impulse responses, respectively.
 The asymmetric DGP is specified by

 while the state-dependent DGP is specified by